mcu-tools/mcuboot/docs/design.md

 ### [Multiple Image Boot for RAM loading and direct-xip](#multiple-image-boot-for-ram-loading-and-direct-xip)

-The operation of the boot loader is different when the ram-load or the direct-xip strategy is chosen.
+The operation of the bootloader is different when the ram-load or the direct-xip strategy is chosen.
 The flash map is very similar to the swap strategy but there is no need for Scratch area.